MarceloDeLaBarrera/YoutubeVideoDownloader/README.md

 # Youtube Video Downloader

-_This is a simple app, when you can paste your url, select a resolution, and download a video._
+_This is a simple app, when you can paste your url, select a resolution, and download a video from youtube._

 ## Table of contents
 - [Starting](#starting-)